School Year 2021-2022 P-EBT FAQ

 - their school experienced a closure or reduction of hours of 5 consecutive days.

-As more details are finalized regarding P-EBT for the 2021-2022 school year, updates will be posted on the TDHS P-EBT webpage, and TDHS social media accounts.
+Updates will be posted on the TDHS P-EBT webpage, and TDHS social media accounts.
 Text messaging will be available for parents who opt-in through the Parent Portal https://onedhs.tn.gov/parent and the child has a documented COVID-19 related excused absence documented by the school.
-Text message opt-in will be available starting May 16, 2022.

 Frequently Asked Questions